cedlemo/lobotomy/README.md

     gem install lobotomy-*.gem

 ###Lobotomy overview:
-While I was learning Japanese, I needed a tool that helps me to quickly create little quizzes in order to learn things and to check what I have learned .
+When I started learning Japanese, I needed a tool that helps me to quickly create little quizzes in order to learn things and to check what I have learned .

 lobotomy read a text file which contains data and is formated like this: